 Henderson's house must have been between The Wheatsheaf and the ornate Horsell Bridge (8) over Basingstoke Canal.
 It could have been any of the half dozen or so dental surgeries that now occupy that 100m stretch of road.
-The only clude is that the narrator says that it had white railings.
-There are no white railings now.
+The only clue is that the narrator says that it had white railings.
+It has no houses fronted by white railings now.

 Ogilvy and Henderson return to the Sand Pits.
 On the evening of that first day, they retrace their steps from Horsell Common back to Horsell Bridge on their way to Woking station.
 We picked up their route at Horsell Bridge, where the Chobham Road crosses the canal.
-Heading south towards Woking, the route passes another half-dozen or so dentists (do Woking residents have unusually sweet teeth?).
+Heading south towards Woking, the route passes another half-dozen or so dentists (something wrong with the fluoride in Woking's water?).
 We stopped at Victoria Way.

 Detour: 'The Lightbox' museum and gallery is the gold, yellow and stain-streaked box on the right (9).
 We had to visit because it gives a 25% discount to Art Pass card holders for all exhibitions and a discount on food.
-Entry is free.
 The exhibitions change every few months, so it is best to check what is on before you leave home.
-After an exhausting morning Martian hunting, we enjoyed lunch in the Seasons cafe; a simple but delicious avocado and poached egg salad for £5.00, with our discount.
-When we returned in 2019, the food was the same but the price had gone up to £7.50 with our discount.
-It didn't taste quite as delicious.
+Entry is free to the non-exhibition areas.
+After an exhausting morning Martian hunting, we enjoyed lunch in the Seasons cafe.

 Ogilvy and Henderson crossed Victoria Way and kept going up the Chobham Road.
 It is a busy dual carrage way now.
 There are traffic lights on the far side of the Chobham Road from The Lightbox, but we used the nearby underpass where they have installed a War of the Worlds! mural.
 We were a little disappointed.
 It could have been brilliant, but it is far too cartoony.

 Chobham Road, now pedestrianised, passes between Mercers and Victoria Gate.
 A tripod (i.e. Martian fighting machine) is 100m south of the H G Wells sculpture.
 It is 'only' 1/4th scale, although still 7m high.
 It seems to have lost its power pack for the heat ray.
 It has miserable short stunted tentacles, if indeed that is what they are.
 And the articulation on the legs is too high.
-Of course, this would not have been a problem if the silly old Martians had not cut production costs to leave their fighting machines one leg short of an efficient gait.
+Of course, this would not have been a problem if the silly old Martians had not cut production costs to leave their fighting machines with only thee legs.

 Underneath the tripod is a plaque explaining why it is there.
 It claims that Woking is the 'Birthplace of modern science fiction'.
 Hmm, well, we talk about this above.
 Our inclination is that the epithet deserves to be Paris, where Jules Verne wrote his most popular stories, with Woking as more of as 'Incubator of modern science fiction'.
 Sorry Woking.